 VERY IMPORTANT NOTES:

-Use this site as a starting place to learn about possible medicines so you can look up more specifics.
+Use this site as a starting place to learn about possible medicines, so you can also look up specific information from other sources.

 Make sure the medicine matches:

 Type and strain of disease --- Try for best diagnosis of disease using lists of symptoms or relevant tests by a vet or lab (Find a lab by typing "vet diagnostic lab" & your state's name in a search engine).
 In some cases, a specific medicine is only effective or more effective for a specific strain of a disease.
 If you have the opportunity to get relevant lab tests done, these can help narrow down which meds may be best to treat your bird's particular strain of a disease.

 Medicine classes are noted below to help identify more similar & very different drugs.
 If a medicine you use isn't effective enough and it becomes essential to use a second one, it is generally recommended that you choose one from a different class of medicines.